 THE STORY BEHIND THE PHOTOS

-video of the Falls
+and this informational video about the history of the Falls

 Sometimes the most photogenic locations are really close to home.
 With a population of nearly 150,000 people, Paterson is New Jersey's 3rd largest city.
 And right smack dab in the middle of Paterson are the Great Falls - a 77 foot high, 260 foot wide waterfall in the Passaic river.